 When I think of homemade bread, I think of lazy Sunday mornings spent covered in flour with messy hair and no intention of showering.
 When the bread comes out of the oven, I slice that perfect piece out of the middle and slather it with butter and jam.
 Accompanied by an egg and a cup of good coffee, a simple weekend meal doesn’t get much better.

 When John and I were living in Portland, we discovered the absolute best coffee shop in town.
-Yes, there are plenty as Pacific Coasters take their coffee seriously, but we found the absolute best.
+Yes, there are plenty: West coasters take their coffee seriously.
+But we found the absolute best.

 Heart Coffee is all about supporting local, as are most Portland businesses, which is why they carried the only the freshest local baked goods from around the area.
 Homemade whoopie pies, cinnamon rolls, giant wrapped muffins with berries plump and gushing out the side, and – our favorite – muesli toast.

 Muesli simply means mixed granola – fruit, nuts, seeds, oats; whatever suits your fancy.
 But what few people experience is muesli in toast, which creates a euphoric combination of flavors and a sensational crunch that makes you resent regular toasts forevermore.
 Slather your slice with butter and honey and you have a near-perfect breakfast in tow.

 Every Sunday morning before church, John and I would invite friends to meet us at Heart for coffee and a chat.
 Sometimes no one was quite awake.
 Sometimes it was too loud to hear yourself talk.
 Sometimes no one showed up but us.
 But there was always, always a fresh loaf of muesli bread waiting to be thick sliced, toasted, and served alongside soft butter and local honey.

 Pair that with a perfectly-crafted latte and Sunday mornings were never so awesome as this.